 Like all industries, customer expectations of utility providers have changed dramatically in the last decade.
-No longer are people just looking for the best product or service at the best price.
-They want customer experiences (CX) to remember and brands that remember them.
+People aren’t just looking for the best product or service at the best price anymore.
+Instead, they want customer experiences (CX) to remember and brands that remember them.

 Unfortunately, some utility providers have a long way to go on that front.
 The American Customer Satisfaction Index ranks industries every year.
 Last year, municipal utilities came 41st out of 43 ranked industries, just ahead of internet service providers and subscription TV.